 Some people look at buildings and see them for what they are, and some look and see what they can be.
-Thus, the concept of converted houses was born.
+Thus, the concept of converted houses was born, converting unconventional structures into weird homes.

 To design lovers, nothing is more fascinating than a building with an unusual history.
 Transforming one unique building into another is something that brilliant architects excel at.

-Truly imaginative architects can preserve the original character and design of the original buildings and still add their personal unique touch to the converted houses they build.
+Truly imaginative architects can preserve the original character and design of the original buildings and still add their personal unique touch to the converted houses they build to become very weird homes indeed!

 From old dairies to water towers, any building can be reused for dwelling purposes if you have the vision to do so.

-Join us for this architectural journey as we take a look at the most unusual converted houses.
+Join us for this architectural journey as we take a look at the weirdest homes created from the most unusual converted houses.

 Dairy, Barcelona, Spain